curblr/curblr-spec/README.md

 # Approach

-CurbLR structures every curb regulation as having three components: the GeoJSON feature (point or line), the location properties, and the rule that applies.
-While the rule is relatively straightforward to describe, location is more difficult.
+CurbLR structures every curb regulation as having three components: the GeoJSON feature (point or line), the location properties, and the restriction that applies.
+While the restriction is relatively straightforward to describe, location is more difficult.

-Curb rules are usually represented by physical assets like parking signs and curb markings that describe where the rule applies.
+Curb regulations are usually represented by physical assets like parking signs and curb markings that describe where the restriction applies.
 These signs can be mapped using their geographic coordinates.

 The assets themselves are easy to map, but the concepts they represent are not.
 Curb regulations don’t have a perfect, 1:1 relationship with physical space.
 They represent **regulatory geometries**, not physical geometries.